This post on the “Taiwan dollar” was first published on 28th October 2019 and has been updated as of 23 August 2023.

 The $ 200 is a greenback.
 The obverse shows the portrait of Chiag Kai-shek (Jiang Jieshi).
 This was a top Chinese military and statesman of the Republic of China founded in Nanjing in 1927.
 On the reverse you can see the Presidential Palace in Taipei.

 The 500-dollar banknote from Taiwan is brown.
 It shows an image of young people playing baseball on the obverse and a Sica deer on Mount Dabajian on the reverse.

 The $ 1000 is a blue banknote with an image of students on the front.
 On the reverse there is an image of Mount Yu Shan and the Pheasants of Mikado.

 On the obverse, it shows the FORMOSAT-1 satellite placed in orbit in 1999 as an observation satellite for Earth, ionosphere and oceans.
 It is operated by the Office of the National Space Program of the Republic of China.
 On the reverse you can see Mount Nanhu and two Formosa salmons.

-Euro to Taiwan dollar rate
+Euro to Taiwan dollar exchange rate

-The euro to Taiwan dollar exchange rate has remained stable since 2017 with few variations.
-In the last year the maximum and minimum peaks have been 33.75 and 34.13 Taiwanese dollars per euro.
-The data for the month of October 2019 is 33.89 Taiwanese dollars per euro.
+The euro to Taiwanese dollar exchange rate has remained stable since 2018 with little variation.
+In the last five years the maximum and minimum peaks have been 33.95 and 34.91 Taiwanese dollars per euro.

-But we must bear in mind that this graph represents the value of the “currency” of the Taiwanese dollar against the euro, and not that of the real paper currency, which is lower.
+But keep in mind that this graph represents the value of the Taiwanese dollar “currency” against the euro, and not that of the real currency, which is lower.

 So, when you see these values on Google and other currency converters with your mobile, you should keep in mind the following: